 Moving up the hill towards Folkestone town centre you will find a striking Grade II* listed Major Parish Church, this is our 2nd oldest building dedicated to The Holy Trinity.
 The church dates back to 1868 when the Earl of Radnor pursued his elaborate plans for the development of the West End of Folkestone.
 It is a vast Gothic Victorian building with an unusual octagonal tower.

 We are a thriving community welcoming baptisms, weddings, concerts and many other special events throughout the year.
 Having a great selection of services, groups and other activities means that we are confident we can cater for almost any tastes.
-Our aim here on this website is to provide you with useful information about our Benefice, its staff, facilities, groups and friends so feel free to browse the site and if you have any comments or questions, or simply need more information then please contact us.
+Our aim here on this website is to provide you with useful information about our Benefice, its staff, facilities, groups and friends.
+Feel free to browse the site and if you have any comments or questions, or simply need more information then please contact us.